-…they’re not paid with public money
+…they’re not paid with (much) public money

-By Grady Gibson, junior investigator
+By Grady Gibson, THE BADGER PROJECT

 You may have seen the stories or the memes illustrating the highest-paid public employee in each state.
 To the chagrin of many, college football and basketball coaches lead the way in most places.